mtmorgan/HCAmtxzip/README.md

 ```

 Download, unzip, and import the archive into _R_; the download is
-cached (using [BiocFileCache][]) so only necessary once.
-The imported
+cached (using [BiocFileCache][]) so the download is only necessary
-data is represented as a [SingleCellExperiment][], a data structure at
+once.
+The imported data is represented as a [SingleCellExperiment][],
-the heart of _Bioconductor_ packages [orchestrating single cell
+a data structure at the heart of _Bioconductor_ packages
-analysis][osca].
-The `dim` output shows that there are 58347 features
+[orchestrating single cell analysis][osca].
+The `dim` output shows
-assayed across 2544 cells.
+that there are 58347 features assayed across 2544 cells.

 [BiocFileCache]: https://bioconductor.org/packages/BiocFileCache
 [SingleCellExperiment]: https://bioconductor.org/packages/SingleCellExperiment